top of page

 SUPPORT & THERAPY BLOG

-All You Did All Day Was Sit at Home with the Baby…
+All You Did Was Sit at Home With the Baby...

-Having a baby can be an amazing, incredible experience full of joy and excitement.
-New parents coo and are in awe of their beautiful new baby.
-Before having children, many couples discuss theoretical situations as to how childcare will be managed, who will oversee what tasks, or how they want to handle various scenarios with their children.
-However, once the baby is born, emotions run high, lack of sleep makes decision-making almost impossible, and parents must adapt to their
+Understanding the Challenges of New Parenthood Having a baby can be an amazing, incredible experience full of joy and excitement.
+New parents coo and marvel at their beautiful new baby.
+Before having children, many couples discuss theoretical situations about how childcare will be managed.
+They talk about who will oversee what tasks or how they want to handle various scenarios with their children.
+However, once the baby is born, emotions run high.
+Lack of sleep makes decision

 Pamela Newman, LCSW-C